zsiki/GeoEasy/doc/reference_guide.rst

 Close a loaded data set.
 Beside this menu option a cascading list of the loaded data sets pops up.
 The user can select a data set name from the list.
-If the data set to close have been changed, the user has an option to save it.
+If the data set to be closed have been changed, the user has an option to save it.

 Save
 ....